 And don’t forget about other tasks you’ll need to do for other digital channels such as monitoring SEO success on your Google Analytics account, optimizing your social advertising, or spending time to create a powerful content plan.

 Whether you get an agency, outsource or hire in-house, don’t underestimate how much time you need to invest to get incredible results.
 With every Google Adwords campaign you create, the more time you’ll need to spend optimizing advertising will only increase.

 If you don’t have time, find someone who does.

-Because without it, your Adwords budget will simply go to waste.
+Because without it, your Google Adwords budget will simply go to waste.

-Start by working out exactly where Adwords will fit in your overall digital marketing strategy.
+Start by working out exactly where Google Adwords will fit in your overall digital marketing strategy for the business.

-Luckily, we’ve created this Digital Marketing Game Plan to help you.
+Luckily, we’ve created this FREE Digital Marketing Game Plan to help you.
 Download your ebook now!